 In December 1987, Dr. Palpu Pushpangadan, then Director of the Jawaharlal Nehru Tropical Botanical Garden and Research Institute (JNTBGRI) in Palode, led an ethnobotanical survey team through the Agasthyamala hills.
 Their Kani guides were observed consuming small black fruits during the trek.
 When the scientists tasted the same fruits, they immediately experienced a surge of energy.
 After considerable persuasion, the guides revealed the source: Arogyapacha — a plant endemic to the shaded understorey of the Agasthyarkoodam biosphere.

 Rigorous phytochemical, pharmacological and toxicological studies at JNTBGRI confirmed what the Kani had always known: Arogyapacha possesses significant anti-stress, anti-fatigue, antioxidant and immunomodulatory properties.
-This led to the development of Jeevani — a herbal formulation licensed to the Arya Vaidya Pharmacy of Coimbatore, hailed as India's indigenous answer to the global nutraceutical market.
+This led to the development of Jeevani — a herbal formulation licensed to the Arya Vaidya Pharmacy of Coimbatore, hailed as an example of indigenous knowledge reaching the nutraceutical market through a formal legal agreement.

-📌 The Benefit-Sharing Precedent: The agreement governing Jeevani's commercialisation was, at the time of signing, the first instance in India of a formal benefit-sharing arrangement between a research institution, a pharmaceutical company, and an indigenous tribal community.
-The Kani Trust received a share of the ₹10 lakh licence fee and a royalty on sales.
+📌 The Benefit-Sharing Precedent: The agreement governing Jeevani's commercialisation was, at the time of signing, one of the first instances in India of a formal benefit-sharing arrangement between a research institution, a pharmaceutical company, and an indigenous tribal community.
+The Kani Trust received a share of the licence fee and a royalty on sales.
 This model was later cited in global biodiversity policy discussions and contributed to the framework of the Nagoya Protocol on access and benefit-sharing, adopted under the Convention on Biological Diversity in 2010.

 The story does not end cleanly.
-Following commercialisation, the Arogyapacha plant was placed under forest protection status — meaning even the Kani themselves were legally prevented from harvesting it without permission.
-The community that had guarded this knowledge for centuries found themselves criminalised for practising what had been their birthright.
-The late Kuttimathan Kani, who died in August 2024 and was one of the original guides who revealed the plant to scientists, spent much of his life advocating for the Kani's right to legally harvest and benefit from Arogyapacha.
-His passing marked the loss of a living link to one of India's most consequential moments in indigenous knowledge history.
+Following commercialisation, the Arogyapacha plant was placed under forest protection status — meaning even the Kani themselves were legally restricted from harvesting it without permission.
+The community that had guarded this knowledge for generations found themselves navigating new legal constraints around what had been their traditional practice.
+Kani elders who were among the original guides who revealed the plant to scientists spent much of their lives advocating for the community's right to legally harvest and benefit from Arogyapacha — a chapter in the story that speaks to the ongoing tension between conservation law and indigenous rights.

 ⚠️ Important for Trekkers: Visitors to Agasthyarkoodam are strictly prohibited from collecting, uprooting or removing any plant material — including seeds, fruits, leaves or bark.
 This applies equally to Arogyapacha and all other plant species.
 The prohibition is not bureaucratic formality; it is the legal protection of an ecosystem that took millions of years to develop.
 Violations carry significant penalties under the Wildlife Protection Act.